MD Degree Selective Courses

 Global Health—Infectious Diseases, Noncommunicable Diseases, and Mental Health

 Students delve into current research themes in global infectious diseases and their application in clinical settings with a special focus on addressing neglected tropical diseases, health disparities, and providing better healthcare to underserved populations around the world.
 You also are introduced to a sampling of issues related to noncommunicable disease and mental health within the global health arena, including trauma recovery and culturally sensitive communication in community-based healthcare.
 You participate in team-based learning workshops, simulations, case discussions, and interactive lessons in addition to gaining both inpatient and outpatient experience in infectious disease clinics.

 Healthcare System Innovation and Policy

 Students discover key features of the U.S. healthcare delivery and financing system and learn analytical concepts used to evaluate current health policy issues.

-Students learn how rheumatologists, rehabilitation medicine specialists, and orthopaedic surgeons can pool their expertise to treat musculoskeletal complaints.
+Students learn how rheumatologists, rehabilitation medicine specialists, and orthopedic surgeons can pool their expertise to treat musculoskeletal complaints.

 Palliative Care and Clinical Ethics